Skip to content

 Can I send different PPV to different subscribers?

-Yes.
-You can send PPV to individual subscribers, custom groups, or all subscribers.
-Segmenting your PPV — sending different content to different groups based on their interests and spending history — can significantly improve unlock rates and revenue.
+You can segment your PPV delivery completely, can you not?
+Yes — you can send PPV to individual subscribers, custom groups, or your full subscriber base.
+Targeting PPV based on subscriber interest and spending history significantly improves unlock rates and per-subscriber revenue.

 Maximize Your PPV Revenue